deb-intel/LPOTtest/_sources/docs/adaptor.md.txt

         'MatMul + BiasAdd',
   ]
 ```
-#### **Query API Introduction**
+#### Query API Introduction

 The abstract class `QueryBackendCapability` is defined in [query.py](../lpot/adaptor/query.py#L21).
 Each framework should inherit it and implement the member function if needed.
-Refer to Tensorflow implementation [TensorflowQuery](../lpot/adaptor/tensorflow.py#L628)
+Refer to Tensorflow implementation [TensorflowQuery](../lpot/adaptor/tensorflow.py#L628).

 ## Customize a New Framework Backend

-Let us take onnxruntime as an example.
-ONNX Runtime is a backend proposed by Microsoft, and it's based on the MLAS kernel by default.
+Look at onnxruntime as an example.
+ONNX Runtime is a backend proposed by Microsoft, and is based on the MLAS kernel by default.
 Onnxruntime already has [quantization tools](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/quantization), so the question becomes how to integrate onnxruntime quantization tools into LPOT.

 1. Capability

-   The user should explore quantization capability at first.
+   The user should explore quantization capability first.
 According to [onnx_quantizer](https://github.com/microsoft/onnxruntime/blob/503b61d897074a494f5798069308ee67d8fb9ace/onnxruntime/python/tools/quantization/onnx_quantizer.py#L77), the quantization tools support the following attributes:
-   1.1 whether per_channel
+   * whether per_channel
-   1.2 whether reduce_range
+   * whether reduce_range
-   1.3 QLinear mode or Integer mode (which is only seen in onnxruntime)
+   * QLinear mode or Integer mode (which is only seen in onnxruntime)
-   1.4 whether static (static quantization or dynamic quantization)
+   * whether static (static quantization or dynamic quantization)
-   1.4 weight_qtype (choices are float32, int8 and uint8)
+   * weight_qtype (choices are float32, int8 and uint8)
-   1.5 input_qtype (choices are float32, int8 and uint8)
+   * input_qtype (choices are float32, int8 and uint8)
-   1.6 quantization_params (None if dynamic quantization)
+   * quantization_params (None if dynamic quantization)
-   1.7 &1.8 nodes_to_quantize, nodes_to_exclude
+   * &1.8 nodes_to_quantize, nodes_to_exclude
-   1.9 op_types_to_quantize
+   * op_types_to_quantize

-   so we can pass a tune capability to LPOT such as:
+   We can pass a tune capability to LPOT such as:

    ```yaml
    {'optypewise': {'conv':